 Russell Falls

 Russell Falls is one of the most easily accessible waterfalls in Tasmania; picture an incredible sight with multiple streams of waterfalls cascading throughout lush greenery and rock (you’ll want to bring your camera for this one, trust us).
 The falls are located in Mount Field National Park, which is part of Tasmania's World Heritage Wilderness Area, just over an hour's drive from Hobart.
 Stop by New Norfolk (it’s on the way), explore the antique shops, and indulge in some excellent eats before or after (probably the more sensible option) your hike.
-Make sure you shack up this stunning 1822 stone cottage.
+Make sure you shack up this cute cottage.
 Book a stay here.

 The Details